brunorijsman/flashcard/README.md

   * Check a course definition for correctness.
   * Annotate the course definition with automatically generated meta-data (e.g. unique question identifiers).
 This meta-data is needed for the correct operation of the system, but we don't want to bother the teacher with grunt work.

-## Features for the operator role
+## Features for the operator role and developer roles

 The operator role represents the person who is responsible for hosting the web application.

-The operator cares about the day-to-day operational maintenance of the application, such as making sure that all resources (hosted files, web servers, etc.) are properly functioning.
+The operator is responsible for the day-to-day operational maintenance of the application, such as making sure that all resources (hosted files, web servers, etc.) are properly functioning.
+They care about things such as simplicity, stability, etc.

+The developer role is responsible for developing and maintaining the applicaiton.
+They care about things such as correctness, maintainability, etc.

-If anything is not working, the students and teachers will turn to the operator for support.
+If anything is not working, the students and teachers will turn to the operator or developer for support.

 Current features:

+* The student web application:
-* Responsive application built using bootstrap.
-Works well on laptops, tablets, and phones.
+  * Responsive Javascript application built using bootstrap.
+  * Works well on laptops, tablets, and phones.
+* The teacher command line interface:
+  * Node.js application.
+  * Uses common code with the student web application to make sure the two stay in sync.
 * This is a purely static web application, written entirely using client-side Javascript.
 It requires no active backend application.
 * Do not lose progress history when questions are added, deleted, or modified.

 Planned features:

 * All information learning progress (which questions were asked, which were answered correct, which were not, etc.) is stored in local storage on the client-side.
 No information is sent to the server; in fact, there is no active back-end server application.
 The upsides are better privacy, the ability to work offline, and better performance when the Internet is slow.
 The downsides are that learning progress cannot be tracked across multiple devices and that clearing browser state will erase test progress, but these are conscious decissions.
+* Host the application in some public place (most likely AWS).